 Supraventricular Tachycardia can be temporary in nature, and people who only have the condition for a short period of time are not eligible for SSDI benefits.
 Because of this requirement, it is necessary for an ongoing medical record to be established.
 This medical record provides evidence that the sufferer is expected to experience symptoms of SVT for at least one year.

 In addition to these basic requirements, people who have disabilities related to the heart are usually required to undergo cardiovascular tests.
 These tests include an exercise tolerance test and various medical imaging tests.
 While these tests may be completed as part of the diagnosis and treatment process, there are times when an individual is ordered to schedule tests by the SSA in order to better prove that a disability makes it impossible for the person to work.

 Getting Help From an Attorney

 Navigating the complicated process of applying for SSDI benefits is stressful and often frustrating for the individual who needs these benefits to pay for housing, food and other necessities.
 Experienced legal professionals are able to assist with this process to increase the chances that a person will be approved for these much-needed benefits.
-SSDI attorneys have the experience and knowledge needed to advise their clients during the application process and assist with gathering evidence to submit with the final application.
+Our team of attorneys have the experience and knowledge needed to advise our clients during the application process, and assist with gathering evidence to submit with the final application.
 If you need to apply for SSDI benefits, or need help filing an appeal, please contact us today.